openclimatefix/pv-site-datamodel/README.md

 ## Editing the datamodel

 For syntax highlighting and hints in VSCode, use the [https://marketplace.visualstudio.com/items?itemName=matt-meyers.vscode-dbml](vscode-dbml) plugin.
-If you'd rather a live view of the tables as you edit, https://dbdiagram.io/d gives a realtime visualision of the datamodel.
+If you'd rather a live view of the tables as you edit, https://dbdiagram.io/d gives a realtime visualisation of the datamodel.

+## Pre-Commit

+This repository implements a [pre-commit](https://pre-commit.com/#install) config that enables automatic fixes to code when you create a commit.
+This helps to maintin consistency in the main repo.
+To enable this, follow the [installation instructions on the precommit website](https://pre-commit.com/#install).